raiyanyahya/fast-text-search/README.md

 # fast-text-search
-A go package to do extremely fast text search across files and folders.
+A go package to do extremely fast concurrent text search across files and folders.